However, none is perfect for all conditions. If you are fishing for 30 minutes with no bites, it is time to try a different bait in your arsenal.

 Sometimes it takes two nightcrawlers on a hook to give a good presentation to the catfish.

 Manufactured Catfish Bait has reached the performance level of cut-baits.
 At every tournament, I see more pro fishermen using manufactured baits.
 Those that say you can’t catch big fish with commercial baits should see the monsters pros catch in Tournaments.The easy baits to use are the blood dough baits, punch dough, soaps, and the paste with fiber.
 There are special hooks with hollow plastic tubes to hold the paste.

 I always roll the paste in a piece of red cotton T-shirt material to keep it on the hook. (prep the night before and wear rubber gloves!)
 I have also cut up pieces of sponge to hold the paste.
 Top brands are Secret 7, Magic, Berkley Gulp, Rubys, Danny King, Alans, Strike King, Rippin Lips, Bowkers, Rednecks, and Uncle Johns’s.
 Secret 7 and Danny King are hot on tour right now.

 The below baits work well for channel cats and the smaller Blues and Flatheads.
 For the baits that are difficult to keep on the hook, use the chicken liver trick and wrap in pantyhose.

 Cut pieces of cheese.
 Extra sharp cheddar cheese is the best.
 Channel cats and shovelhead catfish just love cheese.

 Fresh corn.
-Use cream corn for chum, then fish same area with fresh corn.
+Use cream corn for chum, then fish the same area with fresh corn.

 Marshmallows.
 Use the small colored marshmallows and squeeze 4 or 5 on your hook.
 Pop a few in your mouth for good luck.

 Bacon.
-Bacon works good in rivers with strong currant.
+Bacon works good in rivers with a strong currant.
 Warning….turtles like bacon too.